anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Wisdom is a kind of knowledge.
-It is knowledge of the nature, career, and consequences of human values.
+Quote: Neither a lofty degree of intelligence nor imagination nor both together go to the making of genius.
+Love, love, love, that is the soul of genius.

-By: Sidney Hook
+By: Wolfgang Amadeus Mozart